Updating Databases: Filtering Features to set Database Update Operation Type

 The procedure outlined above was demonstrated on PostGIS.
 However, the exact same process applies to most major database formats, which have been harmonized.

-Should your database format have a non-harmonized interface, then the following must be applied.
+If your database format has a non-harmonized interface, the following must be applied.

 • There may or may not be a Match Columns parameter to set, and it may have a different name.